ikyriak/IdempotentAPI/README.md

 // Option 1: Define the default options: builder.Services.AddIdempotentMinimalAPI(new IdempotencyOptions());

-// Option 2: Configure the idempotent options by implementing the `IIdempotencyOptionsProvider` to provide the `IIdempotencyOptions` based on our needs (e.g., per endpoint). builder.Services.AddIdempotentMinimalAPI(new IdempotencyOptionsProvider());
+// Option 2: Configure the idempotent options by implementing the `IIdempotencyOptionsProvider` to provide the `IIdempotencyOptions` based on our needs (e.g., per endpoint).
+For additional information, you can read the CHANGELOG.md. builder.Services.AddIdempotentMinimalAPI(new IdempotencyOptionsProvider());
 ```